keefmoon/neo4j-ios/README.md

 ## Requirements

-* iOS9+
+* iOS 9.0 or higher / macOS 10.11 or higher / Ubuntu Linux 14.04 or higher
-* Xcode 8.1
+* Xcode 8.1 or newer for iOS or macOS
-* Swift 3.0
+* Swift 3.0 for iOS or macOS, 3.0.2 for Linux

 ## Feedback

-Because this framework is open source it is best for most situations to post on Stack Overflow and tag it **Theo**.
+Because this framework is open source it is best for most situations to post on Stack Overflow and tag it **[Theo](http://stackoverflow.com/questions/tagged/theo)**.
 If you do find a bug please file an issue or issue a PR for any features or fixes.

 ## Installation